 This course is designed for students with minimal experience in photography.
 Students will learn the basics of photographic techniques, both technical and artistic.
 Lighting, camera settings, simple Photoshop processes, and composition will be covered, as well as moving images from the camera to computer, printer, web, or presentation.
 Students must provide their own camera with minimum requirements: point and shoot camera or equivalent; built in flash; zoom lens; different scene modes; 2-4g memory card.
 Optional equipment: tripod.
-(9/2014)

-LART2130 Advanced Digital Photography
+ARTS2130L Advanced Digital Photography

-This course builds on skills covered in LART 2120, and is the choice for the more advanced student.
+This course builds on skills covered in ARTS2120L, and is the choice for the more advanced student.
 Technical skills using a wide variety of camera settings are covered, as is more advanced Photoshop techniques.
 Students will develop a keener artistic eye, greater creative capacity, and a broader range of photographic skills, such as night time-exposure photographs.
 Students must provide their own camera with minimum requirements: fixed-lens (FLO DSLR camera) with light metering ability; built-in flash; auto focus system; and manual mode.
 Optional equipment includes: tripod; zoom or multiple lenses; external flash; and multiple storage cards.
-(Prerequisite: LART 2120, or permission of instructor)(9/2014)
+(Prerequisite: ARTS2120L or POI)